 A former editor of mine once described wordy article introductions as "throat-clearing," as in, this person doesn't know yet what they're trying to say, so they're hemming and hawing before getting to the point.

 You could chalk it up to writers liking to explain things or the need to dramatically set up the scene, but when it comes to everyday non-fiction writing—especially on the web—it's usually better to get to the hook as quickly as possible.
 The clock is ticking.

-(Already I've spent too time on this intro.
+(Already I've spent too much time on this intro.
 See what I did there?)

 If you want to polish your prose—whether you're writing a blog post, an email, or a report for your team—the next time you get to typing, consult this checklist of common writing mistakes.
 It'll help you communicate more clearly and put the focus on what you're saying rather than on stray commas or needless words.

 Thanks to the editors, writers, and readers who chimed in with their advice for this post, which no doubt has several errors in it.
 Let's just consider them Easter eggs.

 When approaching a piece of writing, most editors first check for the big picture to do "macro edits."
 Here, we're dealing with the content of the story—how it flows, if it all makes sense, if the tone is appropriate, and if there are any questions we didn't answer that readers might have.
 I like to call this "defensive editing," much like defensive driving.

 After that, we can get into "micro editing" for the nitty gritty of editing for mechanics and language issues (see the next section if you, too, nerd out on words).

 Get to the point.
 The example above isn't as bad as my initial attempt at the lede (the first couple of paragraphs that introduce an article), but, at 152 words, it's long by most web content standards.